fmsouza/atlas/doc/examples/htaccess.md

 However, it doesn't points the necessary PHP file that loads your application's code.
 How to solve it?
 Using .htaccess rewriting rules.

 The .htaccess is a file you place in every directory you want to rewrite the access rules.
 Taking the REST example, we can easily solve the URL issue by writing a .htaccess file with some rules dependent on the Apache's ```mod_rewrite``` and tell it how to understand the path.
+This file must be placed in the same folder of ```index.php```.

 ```
 <IfModule mod_rewrite.c>